 The principles of paying remuneration to the members of the Management Board are decided by the Supervisory Board in conformity with the requirements of the CGR.
 The Management Board’s bonus systems are based on board members’ responsibilities and the attainment of specific, comparable and previously set targets.

-All members of the Supervisory Board, except for one member of Supervisory board, have attended all meetings of the Supervisory Board.
+All members of the Supervisory Board have attended all meetings of the Supervisory Board.
 The members of the Supervisory Board avoid conflicts of interest, act in the best interests of all shareholders and observe the prohibition on competition.
 The Supervisory and Management Boards cooperate closely for better development of the Company, acting in conformity with the Company’s Articles of Association.
 In data exchange and communication, all members of the Supervisory and Management Boards follow the confidentiality protocol.
 The Management Board ensures that the confidentiality protocol is also observed by the Company’s employees who have access to price sensitive information.

 Disclosure of information, financial reporting and auditing